pieterjd/vdbru2024/README.md

 * Unittests for the client
 * Wiremock mappings in json files
 * The equivalent mapping in code in the unittests
+* Sample http calls to jsonplaceholder API and to the ``/todos/all`` endpoint of this application